 Clever makes it easier than ever to find the perfect agent AND avoid overpaying on real estate commission.
 With Clever, you'll get hand-picked agent matches from top local brokerages.
 You can interview as many agents as you like until you find the right one.

-And, when you find your agent through Clever, you also get pre-negotiated listing fees of just $3,000 or 1%, helping you keep more money in your pocket when you sell your home!
+And, when you find your agent through Clever, you also get a pre-negotiated listing fee of just 1.5%, helping you keep more money in your pocket when you sell your home!

 FAQs about Help-U-Sell